Memphoyles/Temperature-Converter/README.md

 # Temperature-Converter
-Basic temperature converter made with Python.
-Tkinter based (Kelvin, Celsius and Fahrenheit)
+Basic temperature converter made with Python and Tkinter based.
+Temperatures > Celsius, Kelvin and Fahrenheit.